Government Bridge: First Rock Island Bridge 1856

 The first Rock Island Bridge, constructed in the 1850s and located about 1500 ft upstream of the present bridge, was the first railroad bridge to span the Mississippi River.
 It played a prominent role in the period before the American Civil War and construction of the First transcontinental railroad.
 The bridge connected the Chicago and Rock Island Railroad with the newly-created Mississippi and Missouri Railroad, proposed by Thomas C. Durant as Iowa's first railroad (linking Davenport and Council Bluffs).
 Companies operating steamships on the Mississippi opposed the bridge, fearing that it would pose a navigation hazard and alter their monopoly on trade.
 The bridge opened on April 22, 1856.

 Description

-The Surveying party for laying the bridge was led by Colonel Robert E. Lee The total of the bridge was 1582 ft long, and it’s draw-span was 285 ft long.
+The Surveying party for laying the bridge was led by Colonel Robert E. Lee The total of the bridge was 1582 ft long, and its draw-span was 285 ft long.
 The bridge was built by utilizing timber and iron, which rested on granite piers.
 The draw-span allowed an opening of 120 ft on both sides to let steamboats pass through.
 The lower deck of the bridge, which was 35 ft above water, was used for wagons while the upper deck was used for railway traffic.